 How to Decide if an August Baby is Ready to Go to School

 - Check to see if they can meet the educational requirements for Kindergarten entry — including knowing and printing their name, being able to recognize and draw shapes, and knowing their colors.

 - Understand if they are able to meet the social requirements for Kindergarten, including easy separation from you and your partner and the ability to easily parallel play.

 Learn the local community norm as to when summer children are generally sent to school.

 - Consider holding a child back who appears to be slightly behind the developmental curve compared to their peers.

-- Keep in mind that holding a child back before kindergarten has far fewer repercussions that holding them back once they’ve entered the school system.
+- Keep in mind that holding a child back before Kindergarten has far fewer repercussions than holding them back once they’ve entered the school system.